ESXi Host Upgrade

 Click on Remediate to begin upgrading vSphere hosts.

 Review and Accept the End User License Agreement (EULA), then click OK to continue.

 Select the hosts that you would like to Remediate with the vSphere 6.7 Upgrade baseline.
 You can choose to do all hosts within a cluster or a select few.
 Click OK to continue.

 When all hosts are selected, one host at a time is placed in Maintenance Mode and VMs are evacuated to other hosts within the cluster.
 Updates are applied before the host is rebooted and has the new vSphere version installed.

-Note: “Remediation of hosts in a cluster requires that you temporarily disable cluster features such as VMware DPM and HA admission control.
-Also, turn off FT if it is enabled on any of the virtual machines on a host, and disconnect the removable devices connected to the virtual machines on a host, so that they can be migrated with vMotion” – vSphere Update Manager Installation & Administration Guide
+Note: “Remediation of hosts in a cluster requires that you temporarily deactivate cluster features such as VMware DPM and HA admission control.
+Also, turn off FT if it is enabled on any of the virtual machines on a host, and disconnect the removable devices connected to the virtual machines on a host, so that they can be migrated with vMotion” – vSphere Update Manager Installation & Administration

 Below we can see our vSphere host going into Maintenance Mode and preparing to Upgrade.
 Once this host is done and back online after its reboot, Update Manager will move to the next ready host in the cluster to update in the same manner.